Chișinău: Romanian period

-Following the Russian October Revolution, Bessarabia declared independence from the crumbling empire, as the Moldavian Democratic Republic, before joining the Kingdom of Romania.
+Following the Russian October Revolution, Bessarabia declared independence as the Moldavian Democratic Republic, before joining the Kingdom of Romania.
 As of 1919, Chișinău, with an estimated population of 133,000, became the second largest city in Romania.

 Between 1918 and 1940, the city center undertook large renovation work.
 Romania granted important subsidies to its provinces and initiated large-scale investment programs in the infrastructure of the main cities in Bessarabia, expanded the railroad infrastructure, and launched an extensive program to eradicate illiteracy.

 In 1927, the Stephen the Great Monument, by the sculptor Alexandru Plămădeală, was erected.
 In 1933, the first higher education institution in Bessarabia was established by transferring the Agricultural Sciences Section of the University of Iași to Chișinău, as the Faculty of Agricultural Sciences.